walles/git-commit-message-plus/README.md

   - DONE: `meta.scope.subject.git-commit`
   - `meta.scope.subject-after-50.git-commit` from character 51 and onwards
   - `meta.scope.subject-after-72.git-commit` from character 73 and onwards
+- Validate code formatting in CI and fail on violations
+- Fail CI on linter warnings
 - Have unit tests that don't launch VSCode
 - Move all tests under the same top subdirectory
-- Run code tests in CI
-- Validate code formatting in CI

 ## Development